 In essence, the authors argue the following.
-If, when considering all future possibilities, a Europa EAI can calculate that Hegemone actions have passed a threshold an attack on Europa’s “center of gravity” is inevitable without further action, then the EAI should be permitted to act.
-To do this, the necessity requirement must be conceptually and temporally shifted from the point of threat to the point of action so as to negate non-compliance of “last resort” (phase 2).
-Then, providing all other (phase 3) requirements are present and correct (meaning the intended target is a lawful one according to the wide model of concurrent applicationthe authors believe that an EAI should be, and is perhaps even already, lawfully enabled to take pre-emptive action.
+If, when considering all future possibilities, a Europa EAI can calculate that Hegemone actions have passed a threshold where an attack on Europa’s “center of gravity” is inevitable without further action, then the EAI should be permitted to act.
+To do this, the necessity requirement must be conceptually and temporally shifted from the point of threat to the point of action so as to negate non-compliance of “last resort” (phase [2]).
+Then, providing all other (phase [3]) requirements are present and correct (meaning the intended target is a lawful one according to the wide model of concurrent application), the authors believe that an EAI should be, and is perhaps even already, lawfully enabled to take pre-emptive action.

 Self-defense by proxy actions (i.e., ones that sought to apply an indirect force by way of influence comms) would need to be considered proportionate under the circumstances presented in the scenario, especially when compared to various other methods of applying a direct force.
 This is, perhaps, even more apparent when considering an EAIs ability to operate “outside the box” of human comprehension, given that they will consider certain elements of each potential action and reaction that would likely escape the vast majority, if not all, human commanders.
 Nonetheless, EAIs will effectively carry out each and every assessment with ultimate due diligence.
 Traditional methods of utilizing influence communications do not have to adhere to the wider principle of concurrent application, as the authors propose an EAI would.
 Indeed, as discussed in a previous article, if where they can be utilized in an armed conflict, and where an EAI self-defense by proxy action is likely to minimize civilian harms, when compared to alternative means and methods of warfare, those who plan or decide upon attack may be lawfully obliged to use the EAI.

 If the authors’ reasoning is accepted, then the proposed test can regulate EAIs used for this purpose.
 And, where force that would otherwise be a breach of Article 2(4) was a foreseeable consequence of initiating a self-defense by proxy action, the test would ensure the greatest range of humanitarian considerations were applied.
 In short, any action authorized by the EAI, having satisfied the jus ad bellum requirements, must also be directed only at military objectives [Z].
 And, where civilian harms are anticipated, they must not be excessive in relation to the concrete and direct military advantage anticipated (also [Z]).
 This is the case, whether or not an armed conflict is taking place, and whether or not the object of attack is a single target or many.
-Moreover, where an EAI is authorized to act, having met the necessary pre bello requirements [C], post bello considerations, such as the availability of resources to repair, and/or rebuild any damage caused [D], must form a part of the decision as to whether to initiate a self-defense by proxy actionnoting that under current interpretations, Europa is not lawfully obliged to consider [C] and [D], and according to some even [Z] when responding to an actual armed attack.
+Moreover, where an EAI is authorized to act, having met the necessary pre bello requirements [C], post bello considerations, such as the availability of resources to repair, and/or rebuild any damage caused [D], must form a part of the decision as to whether to initiate a self-defense by proxy action—noting that under current interpretations, Europa is not lawfully obliged to consider [C] and [D], and according to some, even [Z] when responding to an actual armed attack.

-F. Analysis
+F. Analysis 4